techrabbit58/KataBirthdayGreeting/doc/r1_release_notes.md

 to end for effectively testing the birthday greeter core.
 The same will most likely be true for any other standard message transport.
+- The property file will be mocked in memory, for the tests.
+This is, because reading property fies is nothing else then file I/O, regardless if it is a CSV, or "real" database, or a properties file.
 - Of course, an integration test will eventually be necessary, with any notification service adapter, prior to production.
 But this can be seen as part of a latter product increment.